goldhand/art-portfolio/README.rst

 art-portfolio
 ==============================

-"A portfolio website for Elise"
+A portfolio website for Elisa

 LICENSE: BSD